 Baby Boomers, fearful of retiring, are crowding my generation out of the workforce by holding onto jobs.
 A 2010 study by the Carsey Institute at the University of New Hampshire found that 1 in 5 Americans age 65 or older still work in their careers.
 The AP reports that three-fourths of Boomers plan to work after retirement.
 And, according to the Population Reference Bureau, by 2016 the U.S. workforce will have more employees over age 65 than from my generation.

 It was much easier for displaced workers from the Great Depression to return to work than it is for my generation.
 In the 1930s, most workers were unskilled or nominally skilled.
 A factory worker, for example, didn't have to worry about his skills or credentials eroding during years of unemployment.
 Today, however, most jobs require training and continuous learning.
 Years of unemployment are much more damaging to my generation than they were to the Great Depression generation.

-My generation is lost, and if history is any indication, we're not going to be found.
+My generation is lost, and if history is any indication, it's going to be a while before it's found.
 According to Yale economics professor Lisa B. Kahn, those who experience long-term economic duress as a young adult almost always face a lifetime of significantly reduced earnings.